Thomas Rhett and Pregnant Wife Lauren Attend iHeartRadio Music Awards

 "Sorry our family is nuts BUT WE'RE HAVING A BABY GIRL!!!!"
 Lauren wrote on Instagram.

-Thomas added, "We are so happy to announce that we are pregnant and we are in the process of adopting a child from Africa!
+Thomas Rhett added, "We are so happy to announce that we are pregnant and we are in the process of adopting a child from Africa!
 Safe to say life is about to get crazy!"